 An Italian club that had a moment of madness with back to back relegation and a nine point deduction look like they are ready to climb the Italian ladder.

 Andrea Vassallo appears to be the club’s key player, but he is only on loan.
-A boost in club reputation with promotion could really sway a transfer in your favour, or even open an increasing talent pool once promotion is secure.
+A boost in club reputation with promotion could really sway a transfer in your favour.
+It could even open an increasing talent pool once promotion is secure.

 Three time Bundesliga winners, FC Koln have recently been relegated to the second division in Germany.
 The club boast a very talented squad with experience and two fantastic youngsters who you could base your team around.
 The two players are 18 year old, central defender, Yann-Aurel Bisseck and 19 year old, Nikolas Nartey who plays central midfield.